Venchislaw/LearningAI/Neural Network From Scratch.md

 It's absolutely the same, but with more dimensions.
 Btw this particular image is shitty, as inputs are denoted as $x$, $y$ and $z$ I'll use the following notation:
-$x$ - input
+$x_i$ - input
-$y$ - output
+$y_i$ - output

-And we basically learn all these parameters:
+Parameters in this case are:
 $w_0$ $w_1$ $w_2$ $b$

 But it's not enough...
 In forward pass this calculation:
 $$w_0x_0 + w_1x_1 + w_2x_2 + b$$
 Is denoted with $z$ letter.
 Because we need to *activate* our neuron.
+And also because $\hat y$ is used to denote final Neural Net output.
 So far we know that neural network consists of simple neurons (in this case they are linear units).
 But linear functions stacked together form ...
 Linear function.
+It's bad because it doesn't worth it.
+It's just a complex linear function.
 In order to fix it we have many cool math functions to make our outputs $z$ non-linear.
-It's done to form shapes of input data for good fit.
+It's done to fit input data well.
 These neurons stacked together vertically construct *layers* that are colored and denoted on image.

 ### Activation Functions